MojoAuth/mojoauth-netlify-template/README.md

 This extension creates three serverless functions in your Netlify site:

-1. **auth.js**: Initiates the authentication flow and redirects to MojoAuth's hosted login page
+1. **auth.ts**: Initiates the authentication flow and redirects to MojoAuth's hosted login page
-2. **auth-callback.js**: Handles the callback from MojoAuth after successful authentication
+2. **auth-callback.ts**: Handles the callback from MojoAuth after successful authentication
-3. **auth-user.js**: Provides user profile information based on the access token
+3. **auth-user.ts**: Provides user profile information based on the access token

 ### Authentication Flow